RoyBartolomeo/Tools/README.md

 # Tools

-This is a repo of command line API tools I have created.
+This is a repo of command line API tools I've created.

 ## ssltest.py